SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 organization as they permit actions on all existing and future data in an organization.
 Administrators are encouraged to create new roles with permissions tailored to a specific user or group of users.
-When sharing data with users outside their organization, organization administrators are advised to create roles with specific permissions that apply to only the data they would like to share.
+When sharing data with users outside their organization, organization administrators are *strongly encouraged* to create roles with specific permissions that apply to only the data they would like to share.